Our Unique Approach

 Austin Tunnell

-Founder and Owner
+Founder and CEO

 Austin is a relentless innovator, always experimenting with better ways of doing things.
 He plans to expand Building Culture to include apprenticeship programs, R&D, manufacturing, education and resale of traditional materials and methods—aiming to build a culture that expresses its ideals in a multi-century architecture: a whole new Building Culture.